 The Japanese call it shinrin-yoku and use it as a nature therapy for spiritual restoration.
 Developed in 1980 for preventative care and healing, Japan now has 44 designated shinrin-yoku forests across the island nation.

-Research shows time spent in forest bathing can have positive neuro-psychological impacts on the nervous system, thus lowering our stress hormone and boosting our immune system.
+Research shows time spent in forest bathing can have positive neuro-psychological affects on the nervous system, thus lowering our stress hormone and boosting our immune system.
 Other reported benefits include increased mental clarity and reduced blood pressure.

 As with nature immersion, shinrin-yoku focuses on being in and connecting to nature with all your senses.
 It combines quietly walking, observing, sitting, examining, and more.
 Here are five steps to guide you on your own shinrin-yoku and gain its benefits: